yehia67/documentation/utils/0.1/official/tryte-compress/overview.md

 If you've never used the IOTA client libraries before, we recommend completing [the getting started tutorial](root://getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md)
 :::

----
+### Step 1.
+Create the sample code

-1. Require the libraries
+1. Create a new file called `index.js` in your working directory, then require the libraries

     ```js
     const Iota = require('@iota/core');